-PARAMETER VALUE/DESCRIPTION Collection process specified by type The entire product, including any surfacing is collected alongside any mixed construction waste 1.48 kg of stone wool (collected with mixed construction waste) Recovery system specified by type There is no recovery, recycling or reuse of the product once it has reached its end of life phase.
-Disposal specified by type The product alongside the mixed construction waste from demolishing will go to landfill 1.48 kg of stone wool are landfilled Assumptions for scenario development (e.g. transportation) We assume that the waste going to landfill will be transported by truck with 27 tons payload, using diesel as a fuel consuming 38 liters per 100km.
+VALUE/DESCRIPTION The entire product, including any surfacing is collected alongside any mixed construction waste 5.5 kg of stone wool (collected with mixed construction waste) There is no recovery, recycling or reuse of the product once it has reached its end of life phase.
+The product alongside the mixed construction waste from demolishing will go to landfill 5.5 kg of stone wool are landfilled We assume that the waste going to landfill will be transported by truck with 27 tons payload, using diesel as a fuel consuming 38 liters per 100km.
 Distance covered is 25 km